jochemmeyers/SleepSchedule/README.md

 Some people have circadian rythms that don't match up with the 24 hour cycle.
 Others might want to experiment with shorter or longer days.

+This project is definitely a quick-and-dirty hack.
+There's very little error handling, the user experience could be better, and there's a bunch of questionable solutions in there.
+This was the first time I used Vuetify, moment.js and LZCompress, and I needed to get it done quickly for a friend.

 ## Usage
 Set the day you want to begin your cycle experiment, then simply drag the sliders around to set your day length, sleep length, and start time on day 1.